harinw03/Cisco-ACI-Datacenter/README.md

 2) Modules required to import are as follows.

 MoDirectory : Handels the session info
-LoginSession : used to send user credientals to create session ConfigRequest : to commit config
+LoginSession : used to send user credentials to create session ConfigRequest : to commit config
 Ap : Application profile creation
 AEPg : EPG creation